motoreq/istate/README.md

 * Copy the vendor folder in this repo and merge it with ```chaincode/vendor```

-Thats all, iState is ready to be imported in the chaincode.
+That's all, iState is ready to be imported in the chaincode.

 ### Example